Model Capabilities

 2. Poll — Repeatedly check the status using the request_id until the video is ready

-The xAI SDK's generate() method abstracts this entirely — it submits your request, polls for the result, and returns the completed video response.
+The xAI SDK's generate() and extend() methods abstract this entirely — they submit your request, poll for the result, and return the completed video response.
 You don't need to manage request IDs or implement polling logic.
 For long-running generations, you can customize the polling behavior with timeout and interval parameters, or handle polling manually for full control over the generation lifecycle.

 REST API users must implement this two-step flow manually: